SCICONS mouse dsRNA ELISA kit (J2)Catalog number: 10613002

 The two dsRNA antibodies used in this kit were produced as follows: Female DBA/2 mice were injected intraperitonially with a mixture of 50 ug L-dsRNA and 75 ug methylated bovine serum albumin, emulsified in complete Freund's adjuvant.
 After several boosts spleen cells were fused with Sp2/0-Agl4 myeloma cells to generate the hybridoma clones J2 and K2.

 We recommend using the kit to detect viral dsRNAs or large natural or synthetic dsRNAs of non-viral origin in nucleic acid extracts, as well as to detect the presence of undesired dsRNA molecules in artificially synthesized (m)RNA preparations.
 Serial dilutions of the Poly(I:C) dsRNA standard (included in the kit) can be used as a positive control.
 For the exact detection protocol we refer to the kit manual that can be downloaded from our website.
 Caution: The Poly(I:C) dsRNA positive control included in this sandwich ELISA kit is not intended to be used as a quantitative standard for other dsRNA preparations.
-The anti dsRNA antibodies J2 and/or K2 used in this kit may exhibit a different degree of reactivity with different dsRNAs obtained from natural sources.
+The anti dsRNA antibodies J2 and/or K2 used in this kit may exhibit a different degree of reactivity with different dsRNAs obtained from synthetic or natural sources.
 It is therefore only intended to be used as a positive control to see if the ELISA has been executed correctly and that the test shows a linear relationship between the amount of dsRNA and the read out for the OD450.

 Shipping Conditions: The Double-stranded RNA (dsRNA) ELISA kit components are shipped on blue ice.